TaygaHoshi/tt-project/Content/Combat.md

 	**Other bonuses:**  These are bonuses or penalties which come from various sources like status effects, environment and the like.
 	**Target's armor:** Armor is explained in the Armor section.

 In some cases, a specific spell or attack might include a potency bonus or penalty itself.
-As an example, let's take the spell [[List of Witchcraft Spells#Elemental Infusion|Elemental Infusion]].
+As an example, let's take the Witchcraft spell Elemental Infusion.
 This spell includes the phrase "potency bonus to damage is halved for this spell".
 This simply means "potency of relevant aptitude" is divided by two in the formula:
 	Action damage + (potency of relevant aptitude)/2 + other bonuses - target's armor

 ## Critical Hits